The best VPN services of 2021

 Is using a VPN to access geographically restricted content legal?

 There are many legitimate uses for a VPN.
 However, the legality of using one to access geographically restricted content is a bit of a grey area.
-While you’re not likely to attract the attention of the Irish Government, you do run the risk of having your VPN or streaming subscription cancelled.
+While you’re not likely to attract the attention of the British Government, you do run the risk of having your VPN or streaming subscription cancelled.
 There is also the chance that a copyright holder may want to pursue legal action if you’re found to be accessing that content in an unlicensed region.
 Keep in mind that the very nature of a VPN masks your IP and prevents your online activity, so it’s not for us to say if and how the copyright holders would be able to identify you if you do choose to access their content without the proper licensing.
-Here at finder.com.ie, we do not encourage internet browsing activity outside the law, we only aim to compare the services available to Irish.
+Here at finder.com/uk, we do not encourage internet browsing activity outside the law, we only aim to compare the services available in the UK.

 Will you be torrenting, P2P or file sharing?